The Fortunes of Nigel: Reception

 Most of the contemporaneous reviewers placed The Fortunes of Nigel in the middle rank of the Waverley novels.
 With rare exceptions, the plot was judged weak but the individual scenes often of high quality.
 Although the novel's antiquarian basis was evident, and this was seen to result in a lack of warmth, the picture of the age was highly praised, Alsatia being found particularly striking.
 The urban setting meant that the author could not display one of his main strengths, the depiction of the natural world.
 The characters were generally found telling.
 The presentation of James was almost universally admired, with Malagrowther the next most popular.
 Margaret and Martha struck several reviewers as being of unusual interest, but Hermione was generally judged a mistake and several critics were concerned at Nigel's moral weakness.
 The Introductory Epistle was found interesting and attractive: indeed, for more than one reviewer it was the best part of the work.

 Adaptation

-In 1974, it was made into a television miniseries as a joint venture between BBC, 20th Century-Fox Television and ABC Owned Television Stations, with play airing on BBC in the UK, and ABC in the U.S., but like a majority of the pre-1970s BBC material, the PAL master tapes was wiped entirely.
+In 1974, it was made into a television miniseries as a joint venture between BBC, 20th Century-Fox Television and ABC Owned Television Stations, with play airing on BBC in the UK, and ABC in the U.S., but like a majority of the pre-1970s BBC material, the PAL master tapes were wiped entirely.

+Episodes are becoming available for viewing on YouTube.